Canine Cough – What You Need To Know

 How can canine cough be prevented?

 Vaccination serves as our best means to prevent canine cough.
 Different vaccine options do exist for your dog.
-Intranasal vaccines, are easy and painlessly administered in a single dose by your veterinarian.
-The vaccine starts to provide protection at the site of infection as early as 48 hours after being administered.
-Injectable vaccines that work through your dogs bloodstream also exist: however, these vaccines require a series of multiple injections over several weeks.
+Intranasal vaccines are accessible and painlessly administered in a single dose by your veterinarian.
+The vaccine starts to protect the site of infection as early as 48 hours after being administered.
+Injectable vaccines that work through your dog’s bloodstream also exist: however, these vaccines require a series of multiple injections over several weeks.
+Please note that unfortunately your dogs can still develop kennel cough even if they were vaccinated.
+The vaccine is known to reduce the chance of incidence and potentially decrease the severity of the illness once contracted.
+The good news is kennel cough is not known to be a serious illness and your dog should make a full recovery.

 When boarding your dog at The Doghouse LLC, we require your dog to be up to date on their Kennel Cough vaccination.